ne1s0n/coding_excercises/2020 edition debriefing.md

 * keep the drawing with the pen agile.
 One student told that sometimes it took too much time
 * more guided/shared exercises.
 The teacher writes, the student tell what to do
 * a fifth day?
+* complete prep exercises on normalization (and maybe others)